-Any places with a lot of people have a higher chance of people carrying infection to be present as well and spreading it further.
-Stay away from these for your and your baby’s well-being.
+Any places with a lot of people have a higher chance of people carrying the infection to be present as well and spreading it further.
+Stay away from these for you and your baby’s well-being.

 Since you can’t always find clean water when you’re outside, make sure you carry a small bottle of sanitizer and use it to clean your hands whenever handling the baby.